paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 **(i) Increased costs from providing annuity** A plan may take into account in any equitable manner (as determined by the Secretary of the Treasury) any increased costs resulting from providing a qualified joint or survivor annuity or a qualified preretirement survivor annuity.

-**(j) Use of participant’s accrued benefit as security for loan as not preventing distribution** If the use of any participant’s accrued benefit (or any portion thereof) as security for a loan meets the requirements of subsection (c)(4) of this section, nothing in this section shall prevent any distribution required by reason of a failure to comply with the terms of such loan.
+**(j) Use of participant’s accrued benefit as security for loan as not preventing distribution** If the use of any participant’s accrued benefit (or any portion thereof) as security for a loan meets the requirements of subsection (c)(4), nothing in this section shall prevent any distribution required by reason of a failure to comply with the terms of such loan.

-**(k) Spousal consent** No consent of a spouse shall be effective for purposes of subsection (g)(1) or (g)(2) of this section (as the case may be) unless requirements comparable to the requirements for spousal consent to an election under subsection (c)(1)(A) of this section are met.
+**(k) Spousal consent** No consent of a spouse shall be effective for purposes of subsection (g)(1) or (g)(2) (as the case may be) unless requirements comparable to the requirements for spousal consent to an election under subsection (c)(1)(A) are met.

 **(l) Regulations; consultation of Secretary of the Treasury with Secretary of Labor** In prescribing regulations under this section, the Secretary of the Treasury shall consult with the Secretary of Labor.